cbcrg/tcoffee/docs/tcoffee_manual.rst

 Unfortunately it is not easy to establish structure based standards of truth.
 Several of these exist and they do not necessarily agree.
 To summarize, the situation is as roughly as follows:

- Above 40% identity (within the reference datasets), all the reference collections agree with one another and all the established methods give roughly the same results.
+ -Above 40% identity (within the reference datasets), all the reference collections agree with one another and all the established methods give roughly the same results.
 These alignments can be trusted blindly.

- Below 40% accuracy within the reference datasets, the reference collections stop agreeing and the methods do not give consistent results.
+ -Below 40% accuracy within the reference datasets, the reference collections stop agreeing and the methods do not give consistent results.
 In this area of similarity it is not necessarily easy to determine who is right and who is wrong, although most studies seem to indicate that consistency based methods (T-Coffee, Mafft-slow and ProbCons) have an edge over traditional methods.

-When dealing with distantly related sequences, the only way to produce reliable alignments is to us structural information.
+When dealing with distantly related sequences, the only way to produce reliable alignments is to use structural information.
 T-Coffee provides many facilities to do so in a seamless fashion.
 Several important factors need to be taken into account when selecting an alignment method:

 -The best methods are not always doing best.
 Given a difficult dataset, the best method is only more likely to deliver the best alignment, but there is no guaranty it will do so.
 It is very much like betting on the horse with the best odds.